-Section 349 of the Gambling Act 2005 requires all licensing authorities to prepare and publish a statement of principles for gambling (commonly referred to as a gambling policy) that they propose to apply in exercising their functions under the act during the three-year period to which the policy applies.
+Section 349 of the Gambling Act 2005 requires all licensing authorities to prepare and publish a statement of policy that they propose to apply in exercising their functions under the act during the three-year period to which the policy applies.

 West Suffolk Council developed this document with due regard to all available regulations, conditions, codes of practice, statutory guidance, practical experience of legislation and any consultee responses.
-Should anything in future publications, legislative or regulatory changes or case law impact upon the content of this 'statement of policy' document, then it will be taken into account, and the document may be updated at a later stage and with due consideration to the resource implications for the licensing authority.
+Should anything in future publications, legislative/regulatory changes or case law impact upon the content of this 'statement of policy' document, then it will be taken into account and the document may be updated at a later stage and with due consideration to the resource implications for the licensing authority.